 - Bus transport is in comfortable private tourism coach

 - 13 nights in hotels at 4-star and 5 -star hotels, double occupancy, including breakfast

 - Meals (**), all meals as described in the program above, including wine, in other words:

-- One dinner with tango show in Buenos Aires
+- One farewell dinner including tango show in Buenos Aires

 - Day excursion as per the above program, including entry fees when relevant

 - Local English speaking guide

-- Wine guiding and wine tutoring by an expert BKWine guide, Britt Karlsson (see more below)
+- Wine guiding and wine tutoring by BKWine’s expert guide and co-founder, Britt Karlsson (see more below)

-(*) See below for more on our meals.
+(*) See below for more useful information on our meals.